 The scope of work is arguably the most critical part of the construction proposal template and is where contractors must pay close attention.
 The scope of work should be as detailed as possible, providing all services you intend to perform, all steps of the project, materials to be used, model and spec numbers, and additional design or construction process details.
 Again, detail is everything here.
 Don’t cut corners on the project scope.
 Expand on the grade of the work, proposed schedules, quality of materials, and any features or aspects of the job that you feel need to be mentioned.
 You should also consider adding a statement like “only the labor, materials, and services explicitly stated are bound under terms of this contract.”

 Aside from project specifics, take the opportunity to provide a brief section on your rationale and understanding of the entire project itself.
-Describe what you believe the project to be, your role in completing it, and your expectations.
+In you construction bid, describe what you believe the project to be, your role in completing it, and your expectations.
 Next, list out any exclusions and inclusions.
 Inclusions will describe all actions, items, and tasks included in the scope of work, while exclusions will describe all actions and items that will not be included.

 Finally, mention any details not already stated in bid document, such as additional crew needs and responsibilities for actions such as trash removal, safety protocols, and worksite conditions.
-Again, spare no effort in providing detail.
+Again, spare no effort in providing detail during the bidding process.
 For example, if there is no clear plan for how change orders should be handled, take the time to articulate the process, responsibilities, and steps for which both sides will be responsible.

 2.3 Existing conditions